noiseprotocol/noise_hfs_spec/noise_hfs.md

-The `"hfs"` pattern modifier adds an `"e1"` token directly following the first occurrence of `"e"`, unless there is a DH operation in this same message, in which case the `"hfs"` token is placed directly after this DH (so that the public key will be encrypted).
+The `"hfs"` pattern modifier adds an `"e1"` token directly following the first occurrence of `"e"`, unless there is a DH operation in this same message, in which case the `"e1"` token is placed directly after this DH (so that the public key will be encrypted).

 The `"hfs"` modifier also adds an `"ekem1"` token directly following the